D-Sketon/hexo-theme-reimu/README.en.md

 npm install @reimujs/hexo-renderer-markdown-it-plus --save
 ```

-Disable by default, enable math formula support by changing `math.enable` to `true` in the inner `_config.yml`
+Mathematical formula support is disabled by default.
+To enable it, set `math.enable` to `true` in the inner `_config.yml`

-> Note: Do not enable both KaTeX and MathJax3
+> Note: Do not enable both KaTeX and MathJax3 simultaneously

 #### KaTeX

-If you want to use server-side rendering, please change `math.katex.enable` to `true` in the inner `_config.yml`
+For server-side rendering, set `math.katex.enable` to `true` in the inner `_config.yml`

 ```yaml
 math: